-Over 4 in 10 complaints were handled in less than one week, and 2/3 in two weeks
+Over half of all complaints were handled in less than one week, and 77% in two weeks

 The speed of complaints handling varies depending on the complexity of the case and the ease with which SROs can reach out to the relevant different parties.
 Simple cases are resolved within a few days, whereas more intricate cases will take longer if the secretariat requires additional time to gather the necessary information.
 If scientific substantiation of advertising claims is required, complaints may lead to a prolonged investigation.